 This is a personal blog therefore you will find lots of stuff.
 If you want to blacklist something and it's not in my tags page, feel free to message me.
+I will also tag trigger warnings as long as you message me about them.

 None of the pictures posted in this blog are mine unless stated otherwise.